 - Assurance you still have power if one engine quits

 BUT, what if one quits?
+How to Dock?
 Whether Twin Outboard, Twin Sterndrive or Twin Inboard?

 Do you know how to handle and dock your twin with just one live motor?
+Most boaters don’t.
 It’s totally different than docking with both motors running, and it is quite different than docking a single engine boat.
 How so?

 On a single engine boat, the motor is on the centerline of the transom and the thrust is therefore balanced; whereas, on a twin, the motors are off center.

-The major difference is that your turning radius will be greater or much, much greater, depending on which direction you are turning and which engine is dead.
-Look below in “Lessons Out on the Lake” to find out which is which and how to outsmart them.
+The major difference is that your turning radius in forward will be greater or much, much greater, depending on which direction you are turning and which engine is dead.
+Look below in “Lessons Out on the Lake” to find out which is which, and how to outsmart them.

 When the motor with the power steering pump dies, you will quickly discover how much work your power steering pump actually does for you.
 It will be like trying to push a shopping cart with one back wheel seized.
 It doesn’t steer or maneuver easily at all.

 If you believe in Murphy’s law, it is will be the motor with the power steering pump on it that quits.
+Like they say “Been there, done that”.
 So, turning the wheel will be difficult, which changes from you palming the wheel around, to having to use two hands to pull it around.
-Knowing this, you want to make each turn count to the maximum to reduce the number of times you have to turn the wheel from hard over to hard over.
+Knowing this, you want to make each turn count to the maximum to reduce the number of times, you have to turn the wheel from hard over to hard over.

-On that weekend when there is nowhere to go and nothing pressing to do, I recommend you spend half an hour with only one engine running—leave the other off.
+On that weekend when there is nowhere to go and nothing pressing to do, I recommend you spend an hour with only one engine running—leave the other off.
 Practice handling and docking your boat.
 Then repeat with only the other engine.
-This practice will prepare you, if you are ever caught with one engine that just won’t co-operate.
+This practice will prepare you, when you are caught with one engine that just won’t co-operate.

 Lessons for Out on the Lake